-Exceptional plant species can't be conserved by conventional seed banking methods.
-This includes species whose seed can't be banked (like oaks, palms and cycads) as well as species like the Florida Ziziphus that don't produce seed in the wild.
+Exceptional plant species cannot be conserved by conventional seed banking methods.
+This includes species whose seed cannot be banked as well as species that don’t produce seed in the wild.

-For more information on how we are working to identify and conserve exceptional species, see also BGCI's Global Trees Campaign webpage.
+For more information on how we are working to identify and conserve exceptional species, see also BGCI’s Global Trees Campaign exceptional species webpage.